 Step 5.
 After the yearly allowable changes are computed, summed and accepted, the FTE are randomly distributed across the three faculty levels—assistant, associate and full professor—each with a probability .33.
 If the FTE is added to assistant professors, it is designated as a hire.
 If it’s added to associate or full professors, it may be a promotion or a hire.
 [IS THE PROBABILITY AN ASSOCIATE OR FULL PROFESSOR ADDITION IS A PROMOTION OR A HIRE DECIDED BY A COIN FLIP?]

-5.3.2 Linear Growth
+5.3.2 Linear Change

 The simplest model of growth is a fixed linear percentage change in the department size every year.
 Thus, the model allows department size to grow by a fixed rate--say 1%--each year of the simulation.
 The upper and lower department size boundary also increase by an equivalent amount each year.